Three Troikas: Racing career

-The Arc
+Prix de l'Arc de Triomphe

 Having already had a fine season, Three Troikas was among the fancies for the 1979 Prix de l'Arc de Triomphe.
-The outstanding British colt Troy, who had won the Derby in such impressive fashion was destined however to go off a hot favourite at odds of 8/10 on the Pari-Mutuel, coupled with his pacemakers Player and Rivadon.
-Three Troikas went off 88/10 fourth choice coupled with the Head-owned Fabulous Dancer.
+The British colt Troy, who had won the Derby in such an easy fashion, was destined however to go off hot favourite at odds of 8/10 on the Pari-Mutuel, coupled with his pacemakers Player and Rivadon.
+Three Troikas was 88/10 fourth choice coupled with the Head-owned Fabulous Dancer.
 A crowd of 34,182, swelled by a great number of English visitors, flocked to see the end-of-season finale.

-Troy looked superb in the paddock, as did Three Troikas and Le Marmot.
+Troy looked well in the paddock, as did Three Troikas and Le Marmot.
 Major Dick Hern said before the race that Troy was as well as he had been for the Derby.
-Criqette Head reported that Three Troikas had been particularly impressive in a piece of work with Gay Mecene (second to Troy in the King George) and Fabulous Dancer.
+Criqette Head reported that Three Troikas had been particularly satisfactory in a piece of work with Gay Mecene (second to Troy in the King George) and Fabulous Dancer.

 Troy's pacemaker Rivadon set the early pace while Three Troikas tacked across to the inside rail from a high draw.
 Crimson Beau then surprisingly went into a long lead ahead of Troy's pacemakers.
 Top Ville began to struggle as they entered the straight while Three Troikas loomed on the outside going very easily.
-The crack French filly went on to win going away by three lengths from Le Marmot and a staying on Troy.
-The victory was an outstanding triumph for the Head family and made Criquette Head the first, and still only, woman in history to train an Arc winner.
+The French filly went on to win going away by three lengths from Le Marmot and a staying on Troy.
+The victory was a triumph for the Head family and made Criquette Head the first, and still only, woman in history to train an Arc winner.
 Three Troikas' 1979 performance made her the highest-rated three-year-old in Europe in the International Classification.